alexglen/websocket-chat/README.md

 # websocket-chat

-It is a simple chat, wrired with using websockets and js.
+It is a simple chat, written with using websockets and js.

+node index using 4000 port